SYip/iluvapis/are-you-an-api-techical-leader.md

 - Experience with Configuration Management preferably Maven.

-## Question 0: How you used Maven in the past.
+## Question 0: How you used Maven in the past?
+What are some of your most indisepsible plugins?

-## Question 0: What is POM?
+## Question 0: What is a POM file do?
 > POM stands for Project Object Model.
 It is fundamental Unit of Work in Maven.
 It is an XML file.
 It always resides in the base directory of the project as pom.xml.
 It contains information about the project and various configuration details used by Maven to build the project(s).

 ## Question 0: What information does POM contain?

-> POM contains the some of the following configuration information: project dependencies plugins goals build profiles project version developers mailing list
+> POM contains the some of the following configuration information:
+ * project dependencies
+ * plugins
+ * goals
+ * build profiles
+ * project version
+ * developers
+ * mailing list

 - Scrum master experience.

+## Question 0: What makes a good scrum master?

 ## Question 0: Your team is ready to plan (sprint plan) for work on Wednesday, but the requirements (stories) aren’t ready yet. – What type of planning would you do? / How would you lead your team to be ready to start developing on Wednesday?

 - Ecommerce industry experience.

+## Question 0: Have you ever been part of a PCI audit?

-# Key responsibilities include:
+# APIGeeks are asked to do a huge amount of work.
+Key responsibilities include:

 API specification development -- payload/interface design, error/exception handling, security, performance, research existing back-end services.

 API user story elaboration, task definition, categorization, assignment, estimation and scheduling.